 “Affiliate” means any corporation, company, partnership or other legal entity, which at any time directly or indirectly controls, is controlled by or is under the common control with a Party, but only for so long as such control exists, where “control” and its correlative forms, for the purposes of this definition means the ownership of fifty percent (50%) or more of the issued share capital or the legal power to direct or cause the direction of the general management and policies of the entity in question.

-“Background Technology” of a Party means all Intellectual Property Rights and Technology that (a) such Party uses in performing the Project, or provides to the other Party in connection with the Project, and (b) is Controlled by such Party, and (c) either (i) is in existence on or prior to the Effective Date or (ii) comes into existence after the Effective Date through activity conducted by or on behalf of such Party (x) independent of activity conducted under this Agreement and (y) without use or reference to the Background Technology of the other Party.
+“Background Technology” of a Party means all Intellectual Property Rights and Technology that (a) such Party uses in performing the Project, or provides to the other Party in connection with the Project, and (b) is Controlled by such Party, and (c) either (i) is in existence on or prior to the Effective Date or (ii) comes into existence after the Effective Date through activity conducted by or on behalf of such Party (x) independent of activity conducted under this Agreement and (y) without use of or reference to the Background Technology of the other Party.
 Background Technology includes improvements, modifications and enhancements made by either Party (whether solely or jointly) to such Background Technology.
-Joint IP constitutes the Background Technology of each Party.
+A non-exhaustive list of Background Technology is attached hereto as Exhibit A.